-When I was first starting out, one of my first jobs was as a janitor and shipping clerk at Slavick’s jewelers in Glendale, California.
-Depending on the item’s value and where it was going, my boss would tell me to ship it either UPS or I had to take it to the Post Office.
+When I was first starting out, one of my first jobs was as a janitor and shipping clerk at Slavick's jewelers in Glendale, California.
+Depending on the item's value, the customer demand for speed, and where the product was going, my boss would tell me to ship it either uisng their retail operations software for UPS or I had to take it to the Post Office.

 Even a small box could take a half hour to fill out the various forms and insurance.